-Despite what the forums might say about standard RV battery life being only 2 to 3 years, your on-board, deep cycle batteries should have the capability to last you between 5 and 7 years.
+Despite what the forums might say about standard RV battery life being only two to three years, your on-board, deep cycle batteries should have the capability to last you between five and seven years.
 That is, if you take proper care of your battery and complete regular maintenance to combat invasive sulfation.
 There are a number of simple ways to extend the lifespan of your battery and get the most out of an RV battery charge for dry camping, and in this lesson we teach you a few expert tips for maintaining the deep cycle house batteries on your rig.

 How to improve RV battery charge and maximize each battery